 Server Data Binding: As compared to our completely free offerings, server-oriented technologies make certain trivial server binding scenarios easier, such as hardcoded / tiny datasets.
 However they do not handle advanced data binding scenarios with the simplicity available with SmartClient Pro.
 (Master-Detail examples: SmartClient; SmartGWT.)

-Ext Price: Timely access to Ext patches requires a support subscription, otherwise, patch availability may be delayed by several months, as only major dot releases are available to licensees who have not have purchased support.
+Timely access to Sencha patches requires a support subscription, otherwise, patch availability may be delayed by several months, as only major dot releases are available to licensees who have not have purchased support.

 In contrast, patches to SmartClient and Smart GWT are immediately posted publicly, and licensed users are given special treatment on the SmartClient Forums.